pauloRohling/kafka-wikimedia/README.md

 This project requires five Kafka topics, each configured with a different compression strategy.
 You can create them using the following CLI commands:

+> ⚠️ Make sure your Kafka broker is running on localhost:9094.
+Adjust the --bootstrap-server parameter if needed.

 ```bash
 kafka-topics \
   --bootstrap-server localhost:9094 \